astnstn/Gaussian-Lorentz-Fitter/README.md

 Program uses graphical input with some matplotlib widgets to quickly estimate parameters which are then passed to the scipy optimize curve_fit function.

-**DISCLAIMER:** This is a very old project I create when I was still learning Python and Git in undergrad.
-I didn't really anticipate any interest.
-A rewrite is probably needed but for now I'm updating the readme to give better instructions on how to use the program.
+**WARNING:** This is a very old noob project and the code isn't very pretty.
+I still like the idea though so I intend to rewrite somewhen.

 The relevant files are in the 'Newest prototype' folder.
 This uses only Gaussian curves with a small linear offset (y=0) added.
 The older versions use button and slider widgets which are self-explanatory.